 The Group's future revenues, operating results, rate of growth and ability to execute farm-outs of the Group's acreage are substantially dependent upon the prevailing price and demand for oil and gas.
 Declines in price and demand for oil and gas may adversely affect the Group's business, prospects, financial condition and results of operations.
 Lower oil and gas prices may also reduce the oil and gas the Group can produce economically.
-Lower oil and gas prices may indirectly affect a potential farm-in partner's decision to farm-in to the Group's acreage due to their own cash constraints.
+Lower oil and gas prices may indirectly affect a potential farmin partner's decision to farm-in to the Group's acreage due to their own cash constraints.
 Historically, oil and gas prices and markets have been volatile and will likely continue as such in the future.
-Oil and gas, market uncertainty and a variety of additional factors beyond the Group's control.
+Oil and gas prices are subject to wide fluctuations in response to relatively minor changes in the supply and demand for oil and gas, market uncertainty and a variety of additional factors beyond the Group's control.
 Factors that could cause this fluctuation include:

-- change in global supply and demand for oil and gas; - levels of production and other activities of the OPEC, and other oil and gas producing nations; - weather conditions; - the availability of transportation infrastructure; - market expectations about future prices; - the level of global oil and gas exploration, - production activity and inventories; the overall level of energy demand; - the effect of worldwide environmental and/or energy conservation measures; - currency exchange rates; - government regulations and taxes; - the overall economic environment; - · political conditions, including embargoes, in or affecting other oil producing activity; and - the price and availability of alternative fuels.
+- · change in global supply and demand for oil and gas; - levels of production and other activities of the OPEC, and other oil and gas producing nations; - · weather conditions: - the availability of transportation infrastructure; - market expectations about future prices; - the level of global oil and gas exploration, - production activity and inventories; the overall level of energy demand; - the effect of worldwide environmental and/or energy conservation measures; - · currency exchange rates; - government regulations and taxes; - the overall economic environment; - · political conditions, including embargoes, in or affecting other oil producing activity; and - the price and availability of alternative fuels.